QubesOS/qubes-doc/configuration/usb-qube-howto.md

 Add a line like this one to the top of the file:

-    sys-usb dom0 allow,user=root
+    sys-usb dom0 allow

 (Change `sys-usb` to your desired USB qube.)

-You can now use your USB keyboard.
+You can now use your USB keyboard to login and for LUKS decryption during boot.

-For a confirmation dialog each time the USB keyboard is connected, change this line to:
+For a confirmation dialog each time the USB keyboard is connected, *which will effectively disable your USB keyboard for login and LUKS decryption*, change this line to:

     sys-usb dom0 ask,default_target=dom0

+*Don't do that if you want to unlock your device with a USB keyboard!*

 Additionally, if you want to use USB keyboard to enter LUKS passphrase, it is incompatible with [hiding USB controllers from dom0].
 You need to revert that procedure (remove `rd.qubes.hide_all_usb` option from files mentioned there) and employ alternative protection during system boot - disconnect other devices during startup.